Selected Published Poems + Interviews

 Andromeda Variations ~ Narrative

-Pain is the Beam That Penetrates ~ The Los Angeles Review of Books Quarterly
+Pain is the Beam That Penetrates ~ Los Angeles Review of Books Quarterly

 Red Crop Milk ~ Image